dansantinojones/watch-list-pp4/README.md

 6. Use the following commands to commit your work:
 - 'git add' adds all the modified files to a staging area.
 - 'git commit -m "Write commit message"' commits the changes to the local repository.
--'git push' pushes all your commited changes to your GitHub repository.
+-'git push' pushes all your committed chsensitiveyour GitHub repository.

 #### **Django Setup**
 1. Create an env.py file.